rghorbani/react-native-common/README.md

 ## Demo App

-Run the pre built and configured [React Native Elements App](https://expo.io/@monte9/react-native-common-app) on Expo which uses all of the React Native Elements components.
+Run the pre built and configured [React Native Common App](https://expo.io/@monte9/react-native-common-app) on Expo which uses all of the React Native Common components.

 Also checkout the `example/` folder to view the implementation & run the expo app locally.